 Too many citizens assume they will be able to draw their pistol unimpeded and just smoke a bad guy standing stock straight and square in front of them with nary a hassle, when in reality there exists a significant chance the attacker will already be upon you before you detect and react to his presence.

 Attempting to draw in that situation without first making space to do so safely is fraught with peril.
-Having some hand to hand skills will be just as crucial then as when dealing with an aggressive drunk you cannot justify shooting.
+Having some hand to hand skills will be just as crucial then as when dealing with someone who’s aggressive and has been drinking a lot, you cannot justify shooting.

 Putting it all Together